 It has been difficult for just about every Canadian these past couple months, adjusting to isolation and staying at home.
-So many of us want to return to “normal” and even work.
+So many of us want to return to “normal” and even long to return to the office.
 At the base of humankind is a need to be social—in the homes and in the office.
 Being physically present with our co-workers gives us a sense of belonging, and allows for improved collaboration, productivity and ideation.

 As businesses open their doors in the coming days and weeks, it’s important to keep safety top–of–mind.
 Employers need to transition staff back to the office with caution.
 The nature of the coronavirus can wreak havoc within close quarters, spreading from a single infected co-worker to others like wildfire.
 The progress we’ve made collectively as a country to flatten the curve could be for naught.

-With this said, employees may have some trepidation we transition back to the office, but it is imperative we continue our efforts in keeping each other safe.
+With this said, employees may have some trepidation as we return to the office, but it is imperative we continue our efforts in keeping each other safe.
 Below are seven ways you can mitigate the risks of your returning workforce and keep everyone safe and healthy:

 1. Disinfect regularly